shickey/htmaa_blog/final.md

 {% include img1.html subpath="11-input" img="folded-sensor.jpg" %}

 I also ordered some strain gauges off of Amazon and figured out how to wire one of these up to the ADC and get sensible readings out of it.
-This actually porved to be pretty successful (especially since we don't really care about more *much* force is applied, just that there *is* force) so this may be the way to go for the final bench.
+This actually proved to be pretty successful (especially since we don't really care about how *much* force is applied, just that there *is* force) so this may be the way to go for the final bench.

 {% include img1.html subpath="11-input" img="wired-gauge-board.jpg" %}